Veltly/SCoRe4/README.md

 This library is used to simulate surface near particle tracks including a surface structure in micrometer range.
 It is used to simulate a patch of rough surface structure based on defined parameters and simulate a large surface using the developed portation ansatz.
-Two different aprroaches are provided.
+Two different approaches are provided.
 One that is purely C++ and Geant4 based implementing a rough surface by using spike-like structures and extending the surface to bigger surfaces using a portal-subworld setup.
 The corresponding used modules can be found in: